ElectricImp-CSE/SensorNodeTesting/README.md

 #### testPressure()

 Configures the sensor in one shot mode, takes a reading and logs the result.
+If pressure reading is between 800 and 1200 returns `true`.

 ```
 node.testPressure();